|

 experiment with different lengths until you find the length that works

 best for that particular commodity you are trading.
+MOM/MA:

 Choose the color, line style, and line thickness of your line.
 Uncheck